JoranJix/SlToMqtt/README.md

 # SlToMqtt
 A small python server to send data from SecondLife to MQTT Your brokers IP!
+This is basicly a POC that it is possible to transmit data to MQTT.
 # Usage

 You could use this to feed databases or control you IOT from within secondlife.